 As the name states, ash trees are their primary host plant.
 There’s been some research and observations over the last year or two that indicate that another few species might be affected, but ash trees are the concern at this point.

-Is it here in Charlotte Yet?
+Is it here in the Carolinas yet?

 What can be done?